hnslyswhy/4goods-hanckathon-group-project/README.md

 # 4Goods

 It is a communication app for non-profits and donors.
+It brings different non-profit organizations and donors together.
+It is a common issue that donations are not efficiently distributed and used.
+On 4Goods, any non-profit can easily create posts for surplus donations or items that are needed.
+By sharing surplus donations, non-profits can efficiently share and distribute their resources while limiting or preventing food waste.
+Donation Hub can also help donors find whatto donate and match them with organizations in need.
+I hope you will enjoy Donation Hub and find it useful.
+Happy sharing and happy donating!
 It is a full-stack project.Therefore, both the node modules in the server folder and client folder need to be installed before running the app. environment variables are not uploaded to github but a sample .env file is present.

 ## Tech Stack
 1. Frontend: React.js, Sass, Helmet, Rest APIs